skyfoxwork/planetarium/README.md

 cd planetarium
 ```

-5. Set up environment variables: Create a .env file in the root directory and add the following:
+5. Set up environment variables: Create a .env file in the root directory and add the following (use .env.sample):
 ```shell
 POSTGRES_DB=your_db_name
 POSTGRES_USER=your_db_user